AndrusAsumets/supershy-client/README.md

 brew install wireguard-tools
 brew install sshuttle

-# You might also want to add the following lines to /etc/sudoers, as by default
+# You might also want to add the following line to /etc/sudoers, as by default
-#OSX is designed to be kept forgetting sudo password every 5 minutes (which is required
+# OSX is designed to be kept forgetting sudo password every 5 minutes (which is required
-#by both WireGuard and sshuttle).
+# by both WireGuard and sshuttle).
-user ALL=NOPASSWD: sudo /opt/homebrew/bin/wg
-user ALL=NOPASSWD: sudo /opt/homebrew/bin/wg-quick
+echo "$(whoami) ALL=NOPASSWD: $(pwd)/supershy.sh" | sudo tee -a /etc/sudoers
 ```

 ```